What are a wallet’s seed/keys?

 Go to the menu at the top-right, click on

-Show seed/keys and enter your PIN.
+Show seed/keys.
+You will be prompted for your PIN, biometic authentication, or password.
 On the next screen, you will see your wallet’s seed and keys.
 Cake Wallet has 1 set of these per wallet, so you must save them all individually.

 If you want to copy your seed/keys, just tap on each of them.
 DO NOT show your seed/keys to anyone.
 Your funds will likely be stolen if you give out either.
 Please write down your seed/keys, however, and store it in a safe place.
 This will allow you to restore your wallet if you lose your device, or otherwise cannot access the wallet.